 There are two things to consider when applying for a HELOC.

 - Your home is collateral.
-That means if you don’t repay the HELOC within the defined time frame, you risk going into foreclosure.
+You risk foreclosure if you don’t repay the HELOC within the defined time frame.

 - The variable interest rates of a HELOC could come back to bite you.
-While they’re mostly based on you and your financial situation, they’re also dependent on national interest rates.
+While they’re primarily based on you and your financial situation, they also depend on national interest rates.
 If those go up, you could end up paying more to repay the money from the HELOC.

 Knowing all of this, if you have a HELOC at the time of your emergency (or you’ve done your homework to know where to get one), you’ll have extra funds close at hand whenever you need them.

 If you’ve been around FI for any length of time, you know how to use credit cards wisely.
 You don’t want to carry any debt with them, but you do want to use them for your purchases so that you can earn points and rewards with them.
-The goal is to then immediately pay off the entire card.
+The goal is to pay off the entire card then immediately.